The-Mad-Ryanosaurus/Countdown/README.md

 ### **Step 3: Open Project in Visual Studio Code:**

-Still in the same terminal window do the following:<br>
+Still in the same terminal window do the following commands:<br>
+cd Countdown <br>
 code .<br>
-This will open VS code and you can now access and run both jupyter notebooks.
+This will open VS code and you can now access and run the Countdown jupyter notebook.